omerbsezer/Fast-Kubernetes/K8s-Multicontainer-Sidecar.md

-## App: K8s Multicontainer - Sidecar - Volume - Port-Forward
+## App: K8s Multicontainer - Sidecar - Emptydir Volume - Port-Forwarding

 This scenario shows:
 - how to create multicontainer in one pod,